-As far as enforcement of a foreign decision is concerned, articles L111-3 and L111-4 of the French Code of Civil Enforcement Procedures (previous articles 3-1 and 3 of Law No. 91-650 of 9 July 1991 concerning the reform of civil procedures on enforcement, modified by Law No. 2008-561 of 17 June 2008 concerning the statute of limitations in civil law and then abrogated on 1 June 2012 by order No. 2011-1958) stipulate a limitation period of 10 years starting with the declaration of enforceability of the foreign decision (the term 'enforcement' is employed here only with regard to enforcement in a technical sense; this does not comprise the recognition and declaration of enforceability (see below)).
+As far as enforcement of a foreign decision is concerned, articles L111-3 and L111-4 of the French Code of Civil Enforcement Procedures stipulate a limitation period of 10 years, starting with the declaration of enforceability of the foreign decision (the term 'enforcement' is employed here only with regard to enforcement in a technical sense; this does not comprise the recognition and declaration of enforceability (see below)).
 However, no possibility of a remedy suspending the execution of the declaration of enforceability should still exist.

-A declaration of enforceability depends on the applicable rules, namely, the above-named European regulations and conventions, international agreements and bilateral conventions, or French rules on private international law.
+A declaration of enforceability depends on the applicable rules - namely, the above-named European regulations and conventions, international agreements and bilateral conventions, or French rules on private international law.

-However, article 3-1 also provides that the period of 10 years does not apply if the actions for debt recovery that are taken into account in the decision have set a longer time limit.
-In this case, the French court enforcing the decision would have to take the longer prescriptions of the foreign jurisdiction into account.
+However, articles L111-3 and L111-4 of the French Code of Civil Enforcement Procedures also provides that the period of 10 years does not apply if the actions for debt recovery that are taken into account in the decision have set a longer time limit.
+In this case, the French court enforcing the decision will have to take the longer prescriptions of the foreign jurisdiction into account.

 It should be noted that, contrary to enforcement, there are no rules as to the prescription of the recognition of a foreign judgment.
-Therefore, the recognition of foreign decisions can take place at any time and the abovementioned limitation period of 10 years will only start to run at such time.
+Therefore, the recognition of foreign decisions can take place at any time and the above-mentioned limitation period of 10 years will only start to run at such time.